microsoft/Kusto-Query-Language/doc/azure-digital-twins-query-request-plugin.md

 For more information about the plugin, see [Azure Digital Twins query plugin for Azure Data Explorer](/azure/digital-twins/concepts-data-explorer-plugin#using-the-plugin).

-## Authentication and authorization

-The `azure_digital_twins_query_request` plugin uses the Azure AD account of the user running the query to authenticate.
-To run a query, a user must at least be granted the **Azure Digital Twins Data Reader** role.
-Information on how to assign this role can be found in [**Security for Azure Digital Twins solutions**](/azure/digital-twins/concepts-security#authorization-azure-roles-for-azure-digital-twins).

 ## Syntax

 `evaluate` `azure_digital_twins_query_request` `(` *AdtInstanceEndpoint* `,` *AdtQuery* `)`